Slow Cooker Dr. Pepper Beef Stew

 A plate of mashed potatoes topped with beef stew sits on a red checkered cloth, with a can of Dr Pepper, bread slices, and green glasses in the background.

-• Stew beef → Use chuck roast cut into chunks, or even sliced sirloin for a slightly leaner option.
+Use a chuck roast cut into chunks, or even sliced sirloin for a slightly leaner option.
+As long as the cut is suited to low, slow cooking, it will break down beautifully.

 A plate of mashed potatoes topped with stew sits on a red checkered cloth, next to sliced bread, a can of Dr Pepper, glass cups, and kitchenware in the background.